kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-k8s/index.md

 <!-- overview -->

 In Kubernetes, you often come across projects that are true mosaics of cloud-native applications.
 In such a microservice architecture, we do not meet too many free-standing services - most of them have many dependencies that may not be that obvious at a first glance.
-Structurally, they usually consist of a number of Helm charts that you can roughly divide into these two categories:
+Structurally, such projects usually consist of a number of Helm charts that you can roughly divide into these two categories:

 - Charts of well-known open-source products, such as Istio or Jaeger, that provide service communication, tracing, and many other features that you use along with the "Don't reinvent the wheel" rule.
 - Charts with in-house components, such as Kubernetes controllers and microservices exposing REST or GraphQL APIs, that you develop to fill in the gaps not addressed yet by the external projects.